harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 ### Can I mount internal CA certs on the CI build pod?

 Yes.
 With a Kubernetes cluster build infrastructure, you can make the certs available to the delegate pod, and then set `DESTINATION_CA_PATH`.
 For `DESTINATION_CA_PATH`, provide a list of paths in the build pod where you want the certs to be mounted, and mount your certificate files to `opt/harness-delegate/ca-bundle`.
 For more information, go to [Configure a Kubernetes build farm to use self-signed certificates](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/configure-a-kubernetes-build-farm-to-use-self-signed-certificates).

+### Can I use self-signed certs with local runner build infrastructure?

 With a local runner build infrastructure, you can use `CI_MOUNT_VOLUMES` to use self-signed certificates.
 For more information, go to [Set up a local runner build infrastructure](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure).